enabledhq/enabledhq.github.io/_posts/2019-01-31-tech-trends-from-ces.md

 It wouldn’t be CES without some weird and out-there gadgets.
 Here are our favourites.

 Hupnos sleep mask for snorers
 This certainly isn’t the most attractive wearable, but it could help out in the bedroom!
-Simply put the mask on when you go to sleep and [the app will listen and track your sleeping patterns] (https://www.cnet.com/news/ces-2019-hupnos-sleep-mask-claims-to-keep-your-snoring-in-check/).
+Simply put the mask on when you go to sleep and [the app will listen and track your sleeping patterns](https://www.cnet.com/news/ces-2019-hupnos-sleep-mask-claims-to-keep-your-snoring-in-check/).
 If it detects the wearer has started snoring, it uses a built-in accelerometer and gentle vibrations to help nudge them into a better sleep position.

 <div style="margin-left:auto;margin-right:auto;max-width:600px;width:100%;">
 	<img src="{{site.baseurl}}/images/img_hupnos_mask.png" alt="hupnos sleep mask">